Predrag-Jandric/Predrag-Jandric/README.md

 ## [🌟 Portfolio 🌟](https://www.predrag-jandric.com/)

-- ☄️ Ask me anything related to Sass, Git or Javascript
+- ☄️ Ask me anything related to Sass or Javascript

 - 🐲 At the moment practicing JavaScript and learning React

-- 🚀 I’m currently seeking work
+- 🚀 Open for work opportunities

 - 📫 Email me at **predrag.jandric.bg@gmail.com**